Street changes underway

 We worked with groups in the community and wider stakeholders to design the improvements along the route.
 We made changes in response to feedback from the community on the preliminary designs.
 For full plans, artist impressions, parking impacts and more, see the project details.

 We took the proposed plans and community feedback through a traffic resolution consultation.
-In May 2023, Council approved the plans.
-Work to install the first stage of the route with adaptable materials is expected to begin in August 2023.
+Councillors approved the plans in May 2023.

 Once all the changes are in, we’ll be working hard to gather feedback on how it’s going and improve things such as signs, street markings, and the position of dividers between the bike lanes and traffic.